Skip to main content Skip to secondary navigation

 Formal options exist for all Stanford undergraduates who are interested in pursuing more than one academic discipline.
 Students should refer to the Stanford Bulletin and the Vice Provost of Undergraduate Education.
 Remember that participation in any multiple major program requires declaration of each major/minor via Axess.

-Students who pursue either of these option must complete a Multiple Major Form in their final quarter indicating which courses they plan to apply toward each major and/or minor.
+Students who pursue either of these options must complete a Major Minor and Multiple Major Course Approval form in Axess in their final quarter indicating which courses they plan to apply toward each major and/or minor.

 Major Curriculum